 Assessment of the workshop and stakeholder engagement outcomes such that a defined set of options is developed.

-In summary, five policy options were shortlisted, along with a Base Case option. provides an overview of the core components of each option analysed in the CBA.
+In summary, five policy options were shortlisted, along with a Base Case option.
+Table 7 provides an overview of the core components of each option analysed in the CBA.

 Table 1: Overview of Options